ministryofjustice/cloud-platform-terraform-dms/README.md

 This terraform module will create a full DMS stack.

-The AWS Database Migration Service is used to migrate data from a database (RDS or external) to an RDS instance in the Cloud platform VPC.
+The AWS Database Migration Service is used to migrate data from a database (RDS or external) to an RDS instance in the Cloud Platform VPC.

 ## Pre-requirements

- 1 - The _source_ database needs to have its _Public Accessibility_ settings turned on (or the equivalent firewall rule in other environments)
+The DMS instance runs behind a NAT, so the _source_ database needs to have its _Public Accessibility_ settings turned on (or the equivalent firewall rule in other environments).
+Cloud Platform outgoing IPs are published in https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/ip-filtering.html#nat-gateways

- 2 - For Postgres in RDS, the _source's_ parameter group need to comply with :
-   - rds.logical_replication = 1
-   - max_replication_slots > 5

 **DMS ONLY MIGRATES DATA, NO PRE-DATA, POST-DATA(CONSTRAINTS), USERS, ROLES, ETC.**

+A couple options to also copy DB schema are described further in this document.

 **Continuous replication (referred to as CDC in DMS docs), especially between different engines, is a tricky business, see https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html for details**

+Particularly for MS-SQL, Azure databases are not supported and RDS as source needs the settings described in https://aws.amazon.com/premiumsupport/knowledge-center/dms-migrate-rds-sqlserver/

 ## Usage

 For most scenarios, there are only 2 required steps:

  1. Create a kubernetes secret (via `kubectl` or `helm`) in your namespace containing the connection details of both source and destination.
 See the file example/dms-secret.yaml for the structure.

+     * DMS requires username+password authentication, other auth methods are not supported yet

+     * Source and destination in the secret are hostnames or IPs

+     * TCP ports are usually 1433 for SQLServer, 5432 for Postgres, 3306 for MySQL etc

+     * SSL mode has to be one of [none require verify-ca verify-full] see https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/dms_endpoint

+     * The list of engine names is in the same doc, some are quite exotic, the most used ones will probably be [mysql postgres sqlserver]

  2. Copy the example/dms.tf file to your namespace/resources dir; while lengthy it should just work unmodified.